echicken/spectra-epd/README.md

     * Draw a rectangle from top left x0, y0 to bottom right x1, y1 in a given colour, filled or not
 * circle(int x, int y, int r, int colour, bool fill);
     * Draw a circle with centre point x, y and radius r, of a given colour, filled or not
+* draw_rect(const uint8_t* data, int x, int y, int w, int h, bool transparent, int colour)
+    * Blit the contents of array _data_ into the display buffer at top-left coordinates x, y
+    * w and h are the width and height (in pixels) of the image contained in _data_.
+The length of _data_ should equal or exceed ((w * h) / 8)
+    * _transparent_ is not yet implemented, but will control whether unset pixels in _data_ are unset (white) in the image buffer, or left as is
+    * _colour_ is as usual, except that white currently does nothing, but will work once transparency is implemented
 * draw()
     * Send the current image buffer to the EPD (ie. apply changes and update the physical display)